GeorgeKoursaros/hello-world/README.md

 # hello-world
-My name is George and this is my first Github repository
+My name is George and this is my first Github repository.